Congo’s neighbors call for vote recount in troubled election

 The Great Lakes statement issued overnight expressed “deep concern” about the various challenges to the official results, and urged Congolese authorities to be more transparent in the interest of the country’s stability.

-It followed a similar statement by the influential Southern African Development Community, which includes regional powers South Africa and Angola and rarely challenges countries’ election results.
+It followed a similar statement by the influential Southern African Development Community, which has 16 members including regional powers South Africa and Angola and rarely challenges countries’ election results.

-The statements by African groups may to have more influence with Kabila’s government, which was annoyed by Western pressure over two years of turbulent election delays as many worried that Kabila was seeking a way to stay in power.
+The statements by African groups may have more influence with Kabila’s government, which has criticized Western pressure over two years of turbulent election delays as many worried that Kabila was seeking a way to stay in power.

+The International Conference on the Great Lakes Regional group includes 11 countries including Angola, Burundi, Congo, Rwanda, Sudan and is led by the president of Congo’s smaller neighbor Republic of Congo.

 Fayulu’s opposition coalition welcomed the new regional stance.
 “It would be dangerous not to support the democratic process,” he said in a Twitter post.